circleci/circleci-docs/jekyll/_cci2/config-policies.md

 input.jobs          # an array of nested structures mirroring jobs in the CircleCI config
 ```

 ### Rule Definition
 {: #rule-definition }
 #TODO: update "evaluation name" to "rule definition"

+In OPA rules can produce any type of output.
+At CircleCI, rules that produce violations must have outputs of the following types:
+- string
+- string array
+- map of string to string

+This is because rule violations must produce error messages that individual contribtors and secops can act upon.
+Helper rules that produce differently typed outputs can still be defined, but rules that will be considered when making CircleCI Decisions must have this output.
+For more information see Rule Enablement below.

 This is how the decision engine determines if a config violates the given policy.
 The evaluation defines the name and id of the rule, checks a condition, and returns a user-friendly string describing the violation.
 Rule evaluations include the **rule name** and an **optional rule id**.
 The rule name will be used to enable and set the enforcement level for a rule.